torvalds/linux/Documentation/core-api/dma-api.rst

 If you have this code compiled into your kernel it will be enabled by default.
 If you want to boot without the bookkeeping anyway you can provide 'dma_debug=off' as a boot parameter.
-This will disable DMA-API debugging.
+This will disable DMA API debugging.
 Notice that you can not enable it again at runtime.
 You have to reboot to do so.